-To help Mark become familiar with Braille, Blind Veterans UK loaned him a pack of playing cards that are used by its residents to practise Braille.
+To help Mark, Blind Veterans UK loaned him a pack of playing cards that are used by its residents to practise Braille.
 Each card had a picture with a Braille description in two of its corners.
-It occurred to Mark that it would not be possible for a blind person to use the cards, unless a sighted person was present to confirm that the cards were identified correctly, therefore making it impossible for a blind person to practise Braille unassisted.
+It occurred to Mark that it would not be possible for a blind person to use the cards unless a sighted person was present to confirm that the cards were identified correctly, which made it impossible for a blind person to practise Braille unassisted.
 As a result of this, Mark designed a jigsaw puzzle that overcomes the need for a sighted person being present when learning Braille.
-The four jigsaw puzzles shown here are artistic interpretations of the invention, created for exhibition.
+The four jigsaw puzzles shown below are artistic interpretations of the invention, created for exhibition.
 Each of these exhibition versions is made from laser cut steel with an industrial baked paint finish, generously fabricated by Brighton Sheet Metal Ltd, Brighton:

-Taking into consideration his own stroke-related memory problems and his friend’s love of jigsaw puzzles, Mark created a series of puzzles for his friend that were designed to prompt alternative ways of accessing memory and problem-solving.
+Taking into consideration his own stroke-related memory problems and his friend’s love of jigsaw puzzles, Mark created a series of puzzles that were designed to prompt alternative ways of accessing memory and problem-solving.
 Although his friend was not able to calculate using numbers, she had retained the ability to count sequentially.
 Bearing this in mind, the first puzzle contained a number sequence and a series of coloured rows.
-The second version of the puzzle consisted of colour rows only.
+The second version of the puzzle consisted of colour rows only:

 When Mark and his wife first tried the two puzzles, it took them approximately two minutes to complete the first puzzle and almost seven minutes to complete the second puzzle.
 When the puzzles were presented to Mark’s friend in hospital, something remarkable happened: She completed the first puzzle in approximately 30 seconds and the second puzzle within a couple of minutes.
 Following this, Mark produced more puzzles for his friend that tested other routes to her memory.
 For example, by including names of familiar people and imagery of places she used to regularly visit.
 Each time the results were dramatic.
 Thankfully, eventually, Mark’s friend’s memory almost totally recovered and so the need for the memory puzzles ended.
 Mark believes that the memory puzzle concept offers significant potential benefits for other people who suffer memory loss caused by brain injury.
 His hope is to work with the medical profession to develop this work further.
-For more information, please submit enquiries via the contact section of this website.
 Braille Jigsaw Puzzle and Memory Puzzle designs, text, illustrations and photographs copyright Mark Ware 2011.